KTKCodes/Plant-Tracker/README.md

 Git: For cloning the repository.
 Download from git-scm.com.

 ### 2. Database Setup
-Install PostgreSQL: If you haven't already, install PostgreSQL using the interactive installer.
+Install PostgreSQL: If you haven't already done so, install PostgreSQL using the interactive installer.
 Remember the password you set for the postgres user.
 Open pgAdmin: Launch pgAdmin (usually installed with PostgreSQL).

 **Create Database:**